GaimeWolves/advent-of-code-2019/IntCodeAssembler/README.md

 ### IntCode assembly

 IntCode assembly is very similar to intel assembly.
 Instruction are read line by line and can contain comments.
 Everything after a semicolon is a comment and is ignored.
-A parameters mode is denoted by a $ sign before the value.
+A parameters mode is denoted by a $ sign or a % sign before the value.
 The $ sign sets the parameter to immediate mode (1).
+The % sign sets the parameter to relative mode (2).

 ### Example (Fibonacci generator by u/mkeeter, translated into IntCode assembly):